openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 [QTBlog/Daniel Kihlberg: Nokia new strategic direction.
 What is the future for
         Qt?](http://blog.qt.nokia.com/2011/02/12/nokia-new-strategic-direction-what-is-the-future-for-qt/)

-Wow, what a day¦ Nokia outlined its new platform strategy for smartphones, with Windows
+Wow, what a dayâ€¦ Nokia outlined its new platform strategy for smartphones, with Windows
-        Phones as it primary smartphone platform in a proposed partnership with Microsoft¦ and Microsoft™s tools would be used for Nokia Windows Phone application development ¦ and guess what, it has raised a lot of questions in the Qt community.
+        Phones as it primary smartphone platform in a proposed partnership with Microsoftâ€¦ and Microsoftâ€™s tools would be used for Nokia Windows Phone application development â€¦ and guess what, it has raised a lot of questions in the Qt community.

 So the question is, what is the future for Qt?

 Qt will continue to play an important role in Nokia.
 Consider the following:

-  * The retention of Nokia™s 200 million Symbian-users is vital and Nokia has targeted sales of 150 million more Symbian-devices in years to come.
-To achieve that Nokia needs to continue the modernization of Symbian in Qt “ to keep existing consumers engaged and to attract new customers, either upgrading from existing Symbian devices to Qt enabled devices or entirely new to Nokia.
+  * The retention of Nokiaâ€™s 200 million Symbian-users is vital and Nokia has targeted sales of 150 million more Symbian-devices in years to come.
+To achieve that Nokia needs to continue the modernization of Symbian in Qt â€“ to keep existing consumers engaged and to attract new customers, either upgrading from existing Symbian devices to Qt enabled devices or entirely new to Nokia.

-  * Nokia also announced it will ship its first MeeGo-related device in 2011, which will rely on the Qt ecosystem “ and then will continue with MeeGo as an open source project for future disruption.
-Nokia can™t afford to be behind the next disruption again and Qt can play an important role in making sure it isn™t.
+  * Nokia also announced it will ship its first MeeGo-related device in 2011, which will rely on the Qt ecosystem â€“ and then will continue with MeeGo as an open source project for future disruption.
+Nokia canâ€™t afford to be behind the next disruption again and Qt can play an important role in making sure it isnâ€™t.

-  * With Qt Quick and Qt SDK 1.1 releases in the coming months we are expecting the Qt developer community to continue to grow “ adding to the 400.000 developers using Qt today.
+  * With Qt Quick and Qt SDK 1.1 releases in the coming months we are expecting the Qt developer community to continue to grow â€“ adding to the 400.000 developers using Qt today.
 Qt is developed together with the community and we expect the pace of innovation to increase even further as the community grows.